jonathantneal/domose/README.md

 Half of this stuff should be native, and I hope one day it is.
 The other half is here because I still support IE9 or IE11 often enough.
-The good news is, it’s all super tiny, so even using the whole thing costs about 500 bytes.
+The good news is, it’s all modular, so you can just use the parts you need, and it’s also super tiny, so even using the whole thing costs about 500 bytes.

 ---